Assistant Extension Professor & State Extension Specialist for Enology

 Desired Qualifications:

-and in working with the grape and wine industry are
+Prior experience in extension program development and delivery and in working with the grape and wine industry are desirable.
+Evidence of success in extramural grant support is desirable.

 Salary and Benefits:

 Salary will be commensurate with training and experience.
+Benefits available include health, dental, life, and disability insurance and a retirement plan.

-Application Procedure: Applications should include a letter of application describing qualifications and career goals, a curriculum vitae, transcripts and contact information for four letters of reference.
+Application Procedure Applications should include a letter of application describing qualifications and career goals, a curriculum vitae, transcripts and contact information for four letters of reference.
 Applications will be submitted via http://hrs.missouri.edu/find-a-job/academic (position number 33780).
 Questions regarding this position should be directed to Andrew D. Clarke, Search Chair, Food Science Program, 246 W. C. Stringer Wing, University of Missouri, Columbia, MO 65211.
 ClarkeA@missouri.edu.
 (573) 882-4113.